-The Pulmonary Hyperstension Unit is led by Professor Sean Gaine working with two accredited Clinical Nurse Specialists Diane Moran and Caitriona Minnock and the unit’s adminsitrator Deirdre Clerkin.
+The Pulmonary Hypertension Unit is led by Professor Sean Gaine working with his colleagues, Consultant Dr. Brian McCullagh, three accredited Clinical Nurse Specialists Caitriona Minnock, Denise Lennon and Salima Meghani and the unit’s administrator Deirdre Clerkin.

 With the support of the Mater Misericordiae Hospital and the ERHA, a specialised centre for pulmonary hypertension was established at the Mater Hospital in 2003.
 The PH unit is the national referral and treatment centre for those diagnosed with PH in Ireland.
 The unit provides weekly speciality consultant led clinics and PH nurse specialist clinics.

 The implementation of disease specific National Referral Guidelines for PH have further advanced disease awareness amongst the medical profession in Ireland.

 It was officially opened as the National Pulmonary Hypertension Unit by the patron of the Pulmonary Hypertension Association, President Mary McAleese in 2006.

 Current international guidelines recommend that the management of pulmonary hypertension (PH) should take place in designated specialist centres where expert care can be provided at the correct stage of the disease process.
 There are seven specialist centres in Great Britain, one in Scotland and one in the Republic of Ireland, all of which are designated to treat pulmonary hypertension.
 These form the association of pulmonary hypertension centres of Great Britain and Ireland.